hughdingb58/deposit_size_prediction/readme.md

 - [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/)
 	- An online, free-to-access database containing economic time series data from various national, international, public, and private sources.
 We download quarterly data from 1992 onwards for modeling purposes.
 - [Federal Deposit Insurance Corporation (FDIC)](https://www.fdic.gov/)
 	- The FDIC provides free access to a variety of data related to banking and financial institutions in the United States.
 This includes information on deposits, bank statistics, financial reports, historical data on bank failures and resolutions.
-We will be downloading quarterly data from 1992 onwards.
+We download quarterly data from 1992 onwards.

-## Outline of notebook

-Our notebook is structured as follows:

-- Data gathering and preparation
-- Data exploration
-	- FRED time series plots
-	- FDIC data distributions and outlier detection
-	- Merging FRED and FDIC data
-	- Summary statistics
-	- Correlation heatmap
-- Modelling and analysis
-	- Results and interpretation

 # Results

-## Areas of further consideration
+We find that regression models (lasso and OLS) are not significantly less effective at predicting bank deposit size than more complex models such as random forest and gradient boosting.
+This means we are able to run interpretable regression models without a major downside to performance.

+We find that CPI is the strongest predictor of bank deposit size in the following quarter.
+In addition, bank deposit sizes perform differently across different banking models (small, medium, and large banks).